aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/_index.md

 ### **Advanced Conversion**

 You may also opt to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions) class to set different attributes for the conversion.
 Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions) class gives you control over the print, font, security and compression settings for the output PDF.

-The most important property is [**Compliance**](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/compliance) which enables you to save the Excel files to PDF/A compliant PDF files.
+The most important property is [**Compliance**](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/compliance) which enables you to set the PDF standards compliance level.
+Currently, you can save to PDF 1.4, PDF 1.5, PDF 1.6, PDF 1.7, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-2ab, and PDF/A-3u formats.
+Note that with the PDF/A format, an output file size is larger than a regular PDF file size.

 #### **Saving Workbook to PDF/A Complied Files**